Crop Conditions for 8/20/21

 |Crop Stage||Dough to Dent||Crop Stage||Seed Development|

 |Yield Potential||Average to above average||Yield Potential||Average to above average|

 |Past Weeks Trend||Lower||Past Weeks Trend||Lower|

-Crop Update Archives – Please click on the links below to view the 2016 pdf’s or click the green button for our Southeast Archives page
+Crop Update Archives – Please click the green button for our Southeast Archives page